Cases surge by 15,019 vs. 10,976 day before, deaths plunge to 106 vs. 219

 Deaths

-Top-ranked states: No. 1 New York: had an increase of 185 to rise to 43,278 compared with a daily high of 799 in April, according to Johns Hopkins tracking.
+Top-ranked states: No. 1 New York: had an increase of 175 to rise to 43,453 compared with a daily high of 799 in April, according to Johns Hopkins tracking.
 Hopkins includes probable deaths, meaning there was no positive coronavirus test, with New York state only using confirmed deaths but New York City probable ones.
-No. 2 California: increase of U.S.-high 617 seven days after state-record 764 deaths at 39,578.
-No. 3 Texas with rise of 349, one day after state-record 471, at 35,988. o.
-5 Pennsylvania at 21,462 with increase of 159.
+No. 2 California: increase of U.S.-high 638 after state-record 764 deaths Jan.
+22 at 40,216.
+No. 3 Texas with rise of 332, two das after state-record 471, at 36,320.
+No. 5 Pennsylvania at 21,602 with increase of 5,191.

 Cases